Fix the Bill

 Source: CBPP.org

-Restructuring federal funding for Medicaid will create a $50 billion hole in state budgets, jeopardizing healthcare for millions of working-class Americans.
+Restructuring federal funding for Medicaid will create an estimated $79 billion hole in state budgets every year for ten years, jeopardizing healthcare for millions of working-class Americans.